This guide will teach you how to create a multi-channel B2B content marketing strategy from scratch. If you read to the end, you'll learn how to:

 - Owned media is your brand, its assets, and the communications channels it controls (website, newsletter, social media and so on).

 - Earned media activity refers to engagement that has not been paid for, in the form of mentions, follows or coverage.
 Effective earned media attracts prospects who are already qualified and receptive to making a purchase.

 Each has merits and all can work in harmony.
-A strong, consistent brand that creates high-quality content will attract engagement via mentions, follows and coverage, and may choose to supplement this with paid promotion to increase their reach at all stages of the marketing funnel.
+A strong, consistent brand that creates high-quality content will attract engagement via mentions, follows and coverage, and may choose to supplement this with paid promotion to increase its reach at all stages of the marketing funnel.

 Inbound vs Outbound

 Once your preferred marketing method(s) has been chosen, you should then decide which combination of inbound and outbound channels to use.